gear-foundation/gear-wiki/docs/get-started/smart-contracts/deploy.md

 2. Block producer of Gear network posts the message into the block

+3. Gear network reserve a maximum amount of gas specified by the user to be spent on program initialization.

 3. Program creation and an init message enqueue:

 ```sh